gmc-code/PC-microbit-micropython/docs/challenges/words.rst

     #.
 Modify the code to use lower case letters.
     #.
 Modify the code to use numbers instead of letters.
     #.
 Modify the code to add tilting in the y direction to be able to choose the vowels directly.
+    #.
+Modify the code to use tilting in the x direction for luppercase; tilting in the y direction for lowercase.

     .. dropdown::
             :icon: codescan